Astray-git/vue-dragula/README.md

 Thanks to [@Astray-git](https://github.com/Astray-git) for [making this clear](https://github.com/Astray-git/vue-dragula/issues/12#issuecomment-260134897)

 Note: *@Astray-git* is the original author of this plugin :)

+Note: In the near future we will likely try to overcome this constraint, by always inserting the new container in an existing drake or simply overwriting.

 Setup a service with one or more drakes ready for drag'n drop action